-The German states (“Länder”) act as research funding bodies and operate several research institutes that support state research activities.
-There are approx.160 institutes covering a broad range of research areas.
+The German states (Länder) and municipalities act as research funding bodies and operate several research institutes that support state research activities.
+There are 143 institutes covering a broad range of research areas.

-One example is the Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW).
-A co-founder of ZSW, Professor Dr. Werner H. Bloss, began conducting pioneering research on unconventional energy conversion in the late 1950s.
-The state of Baden-Württemberg set up ZSW in 1988 as a non-profit foundation bringing together universities, research institutes and companies.
-Today, it is one of the leading institutes for applied research in the areas of photovoltaics, renewable fuels, battery technology, fuel cells and energy system analysis.
-There are currently around 230 scientists, engineers and technicians employed at ZSW’s three sites in Stuttgart, Ulm and Widderstall.
-In addition, there are 120 research associates and student assistants.
+One example is the Center for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW).
+The state of Baden-Württemberg set up ZSW in 1988 as a non-profit foundation that brings together universities, research institutes and companies.
+Today, it is one of the leading institutes for applied research in the areas of photovoltaics, renewable fuels, battery technology, fuel cells and energy systems analysis.
+Some 280 scientists, engineers and technicians, alongside 100 student assistants and trainees, are currently employed at ZSW’s three sites in Stuttgart, Ulm and Widderstall.

-Research activities are conducted in engineering, the humanities, health research and natural sciences.
+Research activities are conducted in engineering, the humanities, health research and the natural sciences.